arc-arnob/activity-gen/1_Requirements/readme.md

  ## Functional Requirements:
 * The gameboy shall provide user with option to choose from multiple games available.
 * Data of players and high scores in different games shall be kept.
+* Player can choose GUI or CLI games.
 * Users will be able to switch between different games easily.
 * Everytime users quit a particular game, they will return to the main menu.
 ## High Level Requirements: